Shahidul Islam Bakul

-Shahidul Islam Bakul is a Bangladesh Awami League politician and the incumbent Member of Parliament of Natore-1.
+Shahidul Islam Bakul is a Bangladesh Awami League politician and former Member of Parliament of Natore-1.

 Career

 Bakul was elected to parliament from Natore-1 as a Bangladesh Awami League candidate 30 December 2018.
 Before election, his supporters blocked train service at his area demanding his nomination to the ruling party.
 Bakul is a member of the Parliamentary Standing Committee on Ministry of Fisheries & Livestock.